mor-dar/blender-rag-assistant/README.md

 ## Configuration

 The system is highly configurable through environment variables.
-Copy `.env.example_full` to `.env` and customize as needed.
+Copy `.env.example` to `.env` and customize as needed.

 ### Environment Variables